ian-p-mcpherson/thematic-random-starts/README.md

 A loadout consists of one perk, one or two thematic wands, an appropriate potion or two, and a snazzy robe color scheme to tie it all together.

 An ingame options menu can be accessed to customize your experience at "Options > Mod settings > Thematic Random Starts".

-(Try 'Robes only mode' if you only want to look cool!)
+If you experience compatability issues with other mods, try disabling mod features in the "Advanced" section.

 Please leave comments, ideas, or balance suggestions in the discussion tab in the steam workshop via the link below.